gbmhunter/blog/content/pages/electronics/projects/autoelectric-blanket/_index.md

 [Pagekite](https://pagekite.net/) looks interesting, as it means you don't have to setup port forwarding on the router, although I didn't use the service for this project.
 They have a pay-what-you-want pricing plan, with the basic service being free.

 # Automatic Run On Start-up

 We want the RaspberryPi server to automatically run on start-up.
 To do this, I edited some configuration files to make the RaspberryPi automatically login at turn on, and then set it up so a script ran automatically whenever that user logged in, hence it would run at start-up.

 This guide is easy to follow...[http://raspberrypi.stackexchange.com/questions/8734/execute-script-on-start-up](http://raspberrypi.stackexchange.com/questions/8734/execute-script-on-start-up) and so is this. [http://www.akeric.com/blog/?p=1976](http://www.akeric.com/blog/?p=1976).

 # Forwarding Ports

 I set up port forwarding on the router for port 8000.
 This worked fine for a Vodafone router, however, when I tried to set up the same port forwarding on an Orcon router, it complained that the port 8000 was already in use by something called a "USB Server".
 I had to change all references of the port to 8001, which meant changing both the node server code and the Android app code.

 # Fixed IP

 To do this I first had to setup the RaspberryPi so it has a fixed IP.
 Depending on the router, I could do this one of two ways:

 1. Set up a fixed IP purely on the router, using the RaspberryPi's MAC address.
 This is the easy way!
 2. Set up a fixed IP on the RaspberryPi.
 This is harder!

 To make the RaspberryPi request a fixed IP (option 2), you have to modify it's network interface settings.

 The file /etc/network/interfaces contains a list of the present network adaptors and their basic settings.

+    ```sh
     iface wlan0 inet manual
+    ```

 There were many tutorials online on how to modify this file.
 However, most of them didn't seem to work in my case.
 The one that did ([http://kerneldriver.wordpress.com/2012/10/21/configuring-wpa2-using-wpa_supplicant-on-the-raspberry-pi/](http://kerneldriver.wordpress.com/2012/10/21/configuring-wpa2-using-wpa_supplicant-on-the-raspberry-pi/)) was when I changed it to:

+    ```sh
     # allow-hotplug wlan0
     iface wlan0 inet manual
     wpa-roam /etc/wpa_supplicant/wpa_supplicant.conf